ajalt/clikt/README.md

     <p><img src="docs/images/animation.png"></p>
 </h1>

-Clikt *(pronounced "clicked")* is a Kotlin library for creating beautiful command line interfaces in a composable way with as little code as necessary.
-It's the "Command Line Interface for Kotlin".
-It's highly configurable but comes with sensible defaults out of the box.
+Clikt *(pronounced "clicked")* is a Kotlin library that makes writing command line interfaces simple and intuitive.
+It the "Command Line Interface for Kotlin".

-Inspired by Python's [Click](https://github.com/pallets/click), it is designed to make the process of writing command line tools simple and intuitive while supporting a wide variety of use cases and allowing advanced customization when needed.
+Inspired by Python's [Click](https://github.com/pallets/click), it is designed to make the process of writing command line tools efortless while supporting a wide variety of use cases and allowing advanced customization when needed.

 Clikt has: